Dimitrolito/taiga_anoma/book/src/intent.md

 Strictly speaking, the notes don't make the intent userVP to be satisfied, but rather make sure that the transaction doesn't get published until the intent userVP is satisfied.

-When a user specifies their intent userVP, they create an dummy intent note with the type derived from the userVP and value 1.
+When a user specifies their intent userVP, they create a dummy intent note with the type derived from the userVP and value 1.
 This note gets spent (balancing the transaction) only when the corresponding intent is satisfied.
 Only a fully balanced transaction can be published on the blockchain, and balancing the intent notes requires satisfying the intent userVPs.